Internationalization

 Responsible for comprehensive coordination as well as financial and administrative management of partner projects, implemented as part of Erasmus+ Programme, mainly KA2 Action.
 He also supports project participants, makes arrangements with both current and potential foreign partners who are willing to implement innovative practices and carry out common initiatives to promote cooperation, peer learning and exchange of experience at the European level.
 The Project Manager provides advice and guidance on formal issues related to the establishment of new multilateral projects.
 Supports the initiation of projects and contacts with international institutions in the field of higher education.

-She is responsible for the application process of students arriving on international exchange as part of their studies within Erasmus+ and bilateral agreements, International School and Free Mover.
+As Incoming Students Coordinator Mariia is responsible for the application process of students coming for international exchange under the Erasmus program, International School, and Free Mover.

-She supports incoming students in formal and academic matters.
-Receives nominations from partner universities.
+She is in charge of assisting incoming students with formal and academic matters at the university and receives nominations from partner universities.

 Adrian Traczyk